coracle-social/how-to-nostr/book.md

 ## Functional Relays

-Relays are, in essence, repositories of events.
+Relays are simple repositories of events.
 They hold a bunch of events in some database or other and grant access to those events using the Nostr WebSocket protocol.
 This protocol involves sending JSON-encoded messages over WebSockets using just a few core commands:

 - Clients can send an `EVENT` message in order to publish an event to a relay
 - Relays respond to client `EVENT` messages with an `OK` message, which includes whether the event was accepted or rejected and an human-readable message with details